MiniZinc/mzn-bench/README.md

   is the number of optimisation instances that reach a solution not proven optimal and `B` is the number of satisfaction instance finding a solution.
   Please consult the `-h` flag to display all options.
+- `mzn-bench report-mzn-scores <statistics.csv>` - This command will report the MiniZinc scores computed based on the performance of solvers across instances.
+  These scores are calculated using a weighted formula that considers runtime, solution quality, and solver status.
+Use the `-h` flag to explore additional options and configurations.
 - `mzn-bench compare-configurations <statistics.csv> <before_conf> <after_conf>` - This command reports on the differences of the achieved
   results between two configurations (differences in status, runtime, and objective).
 You can adjust the changes deemed significant with the